pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 #### Internal API

-Connectors would use one of two different interface options: a pandas `DataFrame` or an Apache Arrow table.
+Connectors would use one of two different interface options: an Apache Arrow table or a pandas `DataFrame`.

 The Apache Arrow format would allow that connectors do not need to use pandas to create the data, making them more robust and less likely to break when changes to